bcgov/ols-router/router-developer-guide.md

 Your application can store router results or display them on any web map.

 ## Limitations of Route Planner API v2.1
 Route Planner API v2.1 is backward-compatible with v2.0.
 There are still severe limitations on the new features and data in Route Planner v2.1 .
-For complete details, please consult the [release notes](https://github.com/bcgov/ols-router/blob/gh-pages/rpng-release-notes.md).
+For complete details, see the [release notes](https://github.com/bcgov/ols-router/blob/gh-pages/rpng-release-notes.md).

 ## API Key
 Use of the BC Route Planner REST API is currently restricted to government.
 If you are working on a government application that needs routing, please visit [here](https://github.com/bcgov/gwa/wiki/Developer-Guide#developer-api-keys) to find out how to get an API key.